berrak/kicad-init-file-structure/clone-project-with-rpl.md

 cp -r old-project/* new-project
 ```

-Remove the `fabrication` files, the `cache` file, and the `backup` directory in the KiCads home directory.
+Remove the `fabrication` files in the `gerbers` and `assembly` folders, the `cache` file, and the `backup` directory in the KiCads home directory.
 Also, remove all pdf-datasheets and the ` tmp`-directory, which rpl does not handle.
-Finally, copy the datasheets manually and delete any temporary files to save space.

 ## Use rpl to replace text string and paths inside KiCad files.

 If the rpl simulated run results in failures, see above.
+Errors can be perfectly normal for non text files, like images etc.

 ```
 cd new-project-name